Group Online Tuition (6 MAX)

 This course is designed for people who want not only to learn French as a language but have a wider understanding of the Francophone world.
 The main reason French is considered an international language is because France's colonial empire imposed it on francophone countries.

 This course is about exploring the different dynamics that have shaped French-speaking nations and communities, in their relation to themselves but also to the imperial metropole - France.
 Every language represents not only the linguistic structures for communication but also, and most importantly the cultural package of meanings that come with it.
 And while the French language is mainly taught through presenting French culture, this course will be based on the diverse experiences and identities that make up this heterogeneous whole called “Francophone culture”.

 By using context-based and transformative pedagogies, based on the teacher's years-long research of alternative ways of producing knowledge and change, this course will be structured in a participatory methodology, where challenging world views and exchange of ideas will be strongly encouraged, along with the effective provision of all the necessary linguistic tools to do so.

+No prior knowledge of French is needed.
 This course is taught in 10 sessions.
-LLC offers an interactive online opportunity through diverse virtual engagement methods.
-The course starts on Tuesday 3 November and sessions run from 7pm till 8pm.
+The Learning Co-op offers an interactive online opportunity through diverse virtual engagement methods.
+The course starts on Monday 27 September and sessions run from 6pm till 7pm BST.